 Failure of a contractor to have workers’ compensation insurance on his/her employees is a criminal offense.
 It is punishable by 60 days in jail, a fine of up to $10,000, or both.
 Hiring such a contractor will put you and your home at serious risk.

-Your dream of making your house a safer place to live can result in a legal nightmare and cause you to lose your house altogether.
-On the other hand, if the contractor has workers’ compensation insurance the insurance company takes full responsibility.
-If you hire someone without workers’ compensation insurance you could be forced into bankruptcy.
+Your dream of making your house a safer place to live can result in a legal nightmare.
+On the other hand, if the contractor has workers’ compensation insurance, the insurance company takes full responsibility.

-How do I know if my Retrofit Contractor has Workers’ Compensation Insurance?
+How do I know if my Contractor has it?

 Easy.
-Go the Contractor’s State License Board website, and put their contractor’s license number in the search box on the right.
+Go to the Contractor’s State License Board website, Put their contractor’s license number in the search box on the right.
 You will find the name of the insurance company and the expiration date.
-If you do not see a company listed, or the insurance has expired, this means the contractor does not have workers’ compensation insurance and is operating illegally.
+If you do not see a company listed, or the insurance has expired, this means the contractor does not have workers’ compensation.
+Moreover, he is working illegally.

-What if my General Contractor hires a Retrofit Sub-Contractor who has no Workers’ Compensation Insurance?
+What if my Contractor hires an uninsured Sub-Contractor

 Contractor’s Liability Insurance